-As on 31 December 2020, the Company had: Audit Committee, Stakeholders' Relationship Committee, Nomination and Remuneration Committee and the Corporate Social Responsibility Committee.
+As on 31 December 2021, the Company had: Audit Committee, Stakeholders' Relationship Committee, Nomination and Remuneration Committee, the Corporate Social Responsibility Committee and the Risk Management Committee.
+The Risk Management Committee was formed during the year in compliance with the Listing Regulations.